GSA-TTS/identity-idva-docs/_pages/faqs.md

     - Age
     - Household Income
     - Education
-    - Skin Tone (self reported, optional)
+    - Skin Tone (self-reported, optional)

 Refer to the How to Participate tab for more details